learning2hash/learning2hash.github.io/tutorial.md

 The metadata and features files are related for a given split: for example, the metadata for the feature vector in the 10th row of train_features.npy can be found on the 10th line of train_metadata.csv.

-We will now write a small amount of code to extract a small validation dataset from the training dataset.
+In the next step We will write some code to extract a small validation dataset from the training dataset.
 This will be used primarily for parameter tuning.

 #### DeepAggregationNet: Training a small neural network to aggregate 10, 1 second long audio embeddings to a single aggregate audio embedding